 Cryptocurrency has become a popular digital asset used for several transactions in today’s digital world.
+But with its increasing popularity, incidents of the crypto scam are on the rise as well.
 To avoid fees and maintain anonymity, an increasing number of people are using cryptocurrency to purchase products and services and conduct payment transactions.
 Not only that, but investors also hold different digital currencies as investments to gain more profit.

 If you’ve been scammed, you’d feel devastated because of what happened, and you’d ask yourself whether the stolen funds could be recovered.
 Although there’s no 100% guarantee of recovery, there are ways to increase your chances of getting back your money.